 PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Customer satisfaction The total number of complaints received by the Council about any of the following: a. sewage odour b. sewerage system faults c. sewerage system blockages, and d. the Council's response to issues with its sewerage system Expressed per 1000 connections to the Councils sewerage system.
 Fewer requests than 6 per 1000 connections 11.86 6.86 A change has been made to the capture of water-related calls.
 In previous years, when officers could resolve a call immediately, particularly by providing information such as planned water shut-downs, this was not entered in the system as a complaint or request for service.
 However, Audit NZ and the Department of Internal Affairs have advised Council that all water-related calls are to be included in this measure.
-This change occured during the 2020/21 financial year.
+This change was in place for the 2020/21 financial year, and results demonstrate the increased number of calls recorded due to this change to process.